Core

 x delegates → List

-Returns a list of x
+Returns a list of x's delegates.

 Example: